Learning Outcomes

 It is important to distinguish between reimbursement for expenses and remuneration for services.

-- Reimbursement: Trustees are entitled to be reimbursed out of the trust fund for all out-of-pocket expenses properly incurred in the administration of the trust (Trustee Act 2000, s 31(1)).
-This might include travel costs for trustee meetings, postage, or fees for essential professional advice (e.g., legal or valuation fees).
+Reimbursement: Trustees are entitled to be reimbursed out of the trust fund for all out-of-pocket expenses properly incurred in the administration of the trust (Trustee Act 2000, s 31(1)).
+This might include travel costs for trustee meetings, postage, reasonable costs of professional advice (e.g., legal or valuation fees), insurance premiums relating to trust property, and filing fees.
 Reimbursement is not considered 'profit'.
+Trustees may also be indemnified from the trust fund for liabilities properly incurred in good faith.

-- Remuneration: This refers to payment for the trustee's time, skill, and effort in acting as a trustee.
+Remuneration: This refers to payment for the trustee's time, skill, and effort in acting as a trustee.
 As noted, this is generally not permitted unless specifically authorised.
+Payment for time spent (for example, charging an hourly rate for reviewing accounts) is remuneration, not reimbursement, and should not be disguised as “expenses”.

 Exceptions to the No-Profit Rule: When Can Trustees Be Paid?